Felicity Aston

 Felicity Ann Dawn Aston is a British explorer, author and climate scientist.
+In 2012, she became the first person to ski alone across the Antarctic landmass using only her own muscle power and the first woman to complete a solo crossing.

+Her work combines long-distance polar travel with environmental research.
+Since her Antarctic crossing, she has led international and all-female expeditions across Antarctica, Greenland and the High Arctic.
+She was appointed a Member of the Order of the British Empire and awarded the Polar Medal for services to polar exploration.

 Early life and career

 Originally from Kent, Aston went to Tonbridge Grammar School for Girls and was educated at University College London (BSc) and Reading University (MSc in applied meteorology).

-Between 2000 and 2003, Felicity Aston was the senior meteorologist at Rothera Research Station located on Adelaide Island off the Antarctic Peninsula operated by the British Antarctic Survey, monitoring climate and ozone.
+Between 2000 and 2003, Aston was the senior meteorologist at Rothera Research Station located on Adelaide Island off the Antarctic Peninsula operated by the British Antarctic Survey, monitoring climate and ozone.

 As was usual at the time for British Antarctic Survey staff, she spent three summers and two winters continuously at the station without leaving the Antarctic.